AARP Eye Center

 Would you like to learn more about how to protect yourself from online scammers and criminals?
 Could you use answers to your questions on personal Internet security?
 How do I keep my bank account safe?
 How can I recognize scam email or text?
 These are the types of questions we answer on AARP Washington’s Fraud Watch Fridays.

 To help fight back against scammers, AARP Washington is hosting two online events each month.
-Led by volunteers from the AARP Fraud Watch Network, the sessions are held on the second and third Friday of each month, starting at 10:30 a.m., on Facebook and YouTube (where they are also available for later viewing).
-The second Friday features the latest topics in the field, such as robocall scams, Amazon scams, email phishing, phony texts, romance scams, home repair scams, frauds targeting veterans and more.
-The program on the third Friday covers online safety and cybersecurity; it features live questions from viewers and expert answers from AARP volunteer Dave Morrow.
+Led by volunteers from the AARP Fraud Watch Network, the sessions are held on the third Friday of each month, starting at 10:30 a.m., on Facebook (where they are also available for later viewing).
+We cover the latest topics in the field, such as robocall scams, Amazon scams, email phishing, phony texts, romance scams, home repair scams, frauds targeting veterans and more.

 While anyone can be targeted by fraud, older Americans are often victims.
 In 2021, impostor scams and identity theft were the top two types of fraud Washington state consumers reported to the Federal Trade Commission.

-"We hope the Fraud Watch Fridays will keep our participants aware of how fraud schemes work, how to lessen their own chances of being victimized, and will keep them aware of new types of schemes which constantly arise," said Morrow.
-"It won’t make you a cybersecurity expert but our sessions will give you the tools to make your online life safer and more enjoyable."
+"We hope the Fraud Watch Fridays will keep our participants aware of how fraud schemes work, how to lessen their own chances of being victimized, and will keep them aware of new types of schemes which constantly arise," said Tomlinson.

-Register here to participate in the next Questions about Cyber Crime Fraud session on June 17th at 10:30am, live on Zoom.
+Register here to participate in the next Fraud Watch Friday session on September 15, 10:30am live on Zoom.